Course Outline

 Goal:

-To identify and apply health law and governance relevant to exercise physiology practice in Australia.
+To demonstrate knowledge of key concepts in case management for health care professionals and to apply health law and governance relevant to exercise physiology practice in Australia.

 Format: